elykkyle/kylewilliams.dev/README.md

 # My Personal Site

 This is the repo for my personal site.
 Written simply in HTML and CSS.
+- Site is hosted on AWS as a static site served from an S3 bucket.
+- DNS provided by AWS Route 53.
+- HTTPS provided by CloudFront with SSL Cert for domain.
+- GitHub Actions automatically syncs changes to repo to S3 bucket and invalidates CloudFront cache.

 **Link to project:** <https://kylewilliams.dev/>